-Diesel EngineDiesel engines are the backbone of our logistics networks, backup generator power, and many other industrial and home applications.
+Diesel engines are the backbone of our logistics networks, backup generator power, and many other industrial and home applications.
 The majority of big rigs on the roads utilize diesel power.
 In addition, diesels are used in ships, locomotives, and many personal trucks and automobiles.
-Diesel fuel is one of the products distilled from crude oil.
+Refineries distill and purify crude oil to produce diesel fuel.

-How Does Diesel Fuel Run Engines?
+How Does Diesel Fuel Power Engines?

 The compression-ignition mechanism powering diesel engines is based upon the physics of compressing a fuel/air mixture until it gets hot enough to self-ignite.
 When an engine operates in this manner, spark plugs are not required since compression produces just enough heat to combust the fuel/air mixture.